 Remain Transparent with Employees, Partners, Suppliers

 A cohesive employee team is essential to your success, as are your partners and suppliers.
 While there’s no reason to forecast economic gloom, it’s important that you are honest with all these parties about the state of your industry and the state of your company.
 Particularly with employees, failing to address economic concerns may provoke rumors and dampen morale – two things you don’t want to do in the face of possible difficulties.
+And in return, you could reward yourself by installing an employee monitoring software on your employees’ system so that you know those problems aren’t arising from the employees’ end, to begin with.

 Ensure Continuing Access to Working Capital